informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 by the processing function.
 This `keep` function takes the submodule's `Keeper` and the result type defined above, and performs side-effecting calls to the keeper's methods to persist the result.

-Below is given an implementation of the `keep` function for the "Create Client" handler:
+Below is given an implementation of the `keep` function for the "Create Client" message processors:

 ```rust
 pub fn keep<CD>(